Just the Essentials for Learners Everywhere

 Is This Site For You?

 I started BBGuy.org in 1998 as a way to teach pathology residents the basics.
 Today, anyone who wants to learn the essentials of blood banking and transfusion medicine can use this site.
-My teaching includes humor, occasional irreverence, and clear communication to highlight your path to understanding complex topics.
+My goal is to use humor, occasional irreverence, and clear communication to help you understand complex topics.

-Long ago, I would overhear attendees at my lectures say things like, “What time does the blood bank guy start lecturing?” or “Who is the blood bank guy again?”
+Many years ago, I overheard attendees at courses where I was speaking ask questions like, “What time does the blood bank guy start lecturing?” or “Who is the blood bank guy again?,” and it always made me laugh.
 The clincher?
 While riding in a hotel elevator, I heard one lecture attendee who did not realize who I was ask a fellow attendee, “Why the heck are we going down to listen to the [CENSORED] blood bank guy?”
-After I stopped laughing, it just made sense to christen my new site “Blood Bank Guy.”
+After I stopped cracking up, it just made sense to christen my new site “Blood Bank Guy.”

 Credentials (if you care about that kind of thing!):